chlzslvdr/krauss-cms/contents/blog/the-future-of-frontend-development-trends-to-watch-in-2025.md

 author: Tabitha Krauss
 featured_image: https://images.unsplash.com/photo-1498050108023-c5249f4df085?q=80&w=2944&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
 excerpt: Frontend development is evolving rapidly, with new technologies and best practices emerging each year.
+Sample.
 is_show: true
 ---

 ### Introduction

 Frontend development is evolving rapidly, with new technologies and best practices emerging each year.
 As we step into 2025, it's essential to stay ahead of the curve and understand the trends shaping the future of web development.
+Sample.

 ### 1. **AI-Powered Development**